SnootyMonkey/Falkland-CMS/docs/API/taxonomy.rst

 Response
 ~~~~~~~~

-The response has a complete JSON representation of the taxonomy which contains the hierarchial structure of the
+The response has a complete JSON representation of the taxonomy which contains the hierarchical structure of the
 categories in the taxonomy, links to available actions on the taxonomy, a reverse link to the collection containing
 the taxonomy, and links to listings items categorized in the taxonomy.